pnp/pnpcore/docs/using-the-sdk/readme.md

 The PnP Core SDK is maintained in the PnP GitHub repository: https://github.com/pnp/pnpcore.
 You'll find:

 - The code of the PnP Core SDK in the `src\sdk` folder
-- Examples of how to use the PnP Core SDK in the `src\samples` folder
+- Examples of how to use the PnP Core SDK in the `samples` folder
 - The source of the documentation you are reading right now in the `docs` folder

 ## Referencing the PnP Core SDK in your project